How to help your pets feel safe throughout the firework season

 Please be aware desensitisation has to be done carefully or the problem can be made much worse.
 Seek advice from a qualified behaviourist who ONLY uses positive reinforcement.
 They are the people to guide you through the best way to work with your dog.

-Flower remedies such as Rescue Remedy for general stress or Mimulus for fear are widely available from health shops or chemists.
+Flower essences such as Rescue Remedy for general stress or Mimulus for fear are widely available from health shops or chemists.
 See Bach Flower and Bach Flower Pets.
-There are other flower remedies available, for example, this blog gives details of Lotus Flower Essences which specifically help with firework fear and its aftermath.
+There are other flower essences available, for example, this blog gives details of Lotus Flower Essences which specifically help with firework fear and its aftermath.

 Essential oils can help.
 For example, Pet Remedy is a natural de-stress and calming formulation which mimics the body’s own natural calming mechanisms.
 It can be used in a spray, plug diffuser, atomiser or in calming wipes.